ctm/Bataan-Memorial-Death-March/README.md

 On March 11th, the BMDM 2020 was canceled due to Covid-19.
-However, in addition to BMDM 2020, I'm registered for the [Tough Ruck](http://www.toughruck.org/), but that too has been postponed.
+However, in addition to BMDM 2020, I'm registered for the [Tough Ruck](http://www.toughruck.org/), but that too was postponed then turned into a virtual event (and I'm not participating in the virtual event, seeing how I did a substitute before the virtual event was announced).

 With BMDM 2020 canceled, I ran 26.2 miles on the Bosque Bike Path on Saturday, March 14th, with my pack weighing 35.4 pounds, not including